 Our principal aim is to develop the children’s knowledge, skills and understanding in mathematics, and to inspire our children to build connections between the different areas and concepts of mathematics, other subjects, and the world around them.

 “Mathematics reveals its secrets only to those who approach it with pure love, for its own beauty.”

 Key Stage 1

 Our school adopts a mastery approach to the teaching and learning of mathematics, following the national curriculum objectives as set out by White Rose.
+Staff use ‘Characteristics of Effective Learning’ to enable children to develop positive attitudes, curiosity, critical thinking and creative approaches to problem solving.
 We are passionate and fully committed to developing a balance between procedural fluency and conceptual understanding.

 The measure of the impact of this will be the extent to which our children reach their full potential as they get to know more, experience more, remember more and do more.